 - (1) BASIS: GS-R-1 §5.14 states that "The regulatory body shall establish a planned and systematic inspection programme.
 The extent to which inspection is performed in the regulatory process will depend on the potential magnitude and nature of the hazard associated with the facility or activity." - G7 Good practices: CSN management of the inspections with all the documents available on the intranet across all facilities and activities is highly effective.
 The processes include the regular review of inspections and their findings as well as the follow up of plans with associated resources.
-The conduct of the inspection programmes in this area as well as others covered by the IRRS review is made in a transparent and traceable way. - (1) BASIS: GS-R-1 §2.6 states that "The regulatory body shall have the authority: (11) to communicate independently its regulatory requirements, decisions and opinions and their basis to the public;" - G8 Good practice: The SIC'S programme results are thoroughly presented on the CSN web site.
+The conduct of the inspection programmes in this area as well as others covered by the IRRS review is made in a transparent and traceable way. - (1) BASIS: GS-R-1 §2.6 states that "The regulatory body shall have the authority: ...
+[11] to communicate independently its regulatory requirements, decisions and opinions and their basis to the public; ..." - G8 Good practice: The SIC'S programme results are thoroughly presented on the CSN web site.
 The status of the utility is clearly presented and the related safety questions if any are presented in an easily understandable way.
-Also in-depth information can be found. - (1) BASIS: GS-R-1 §5.13 states that "The main purposes of regulatory inspection and enforcement are to ensure that: (1) facilities, equipment and work performance meet all necessary requirements;" - S11 Suggestion: CSN should evaluate the effectiveness of the new SIC'S inspection programme together with the other inspection, review and assessment activities with respect to the coverage of the issues and activities important to safety. - S12 Suggestion: CSN should consider the balance of the resources allocated to the human and organizational issues as well as the number of inspections in which these issues are addressed.
-In planning inspections of human and organizational factors, CSN should also consider what is an appropriate level and way of addressing management and policy issues of the licensees. - R1 Recommendations: CSN should implement a systematic way of compiling and presenting the results obtained, the trends and consequences drawn from inspections and review and assessment for all nuclear installations where applicable, and should give feedback to the licensee.
-This should be undertaken on a periodic basis. - (1) BASIS: GS-R-1 §2.6 states that "The regulatory body shall have the authority: (11) to communicate independently its regulatory requirements, decisions and opinions and their basis to the public;"
+Also in-depth information can be found. - (1) BASIS: GS-R-1 §5.13 states that "The main purposes of regulatory inspection and enforcement are to ensure that: [1] facilities, equipment and work performance meet all necessary requirements; ..." - S11 Suggestion: CSN should evaluate the effectiveness of the new SIC'S inspection programme together with the other inspection, review and assessment activities with respect to the coverage of the issues and activities important to safety. - (1) BASIS: GS-R-1 §5.13 states that "The main purposes of regulatory inspection and enforcement are to ensure that: [1] facilities, equipment and work performance meet all necessary requirements; ...[6] the operator is managing safety in a proper manner..."

+- S12 Suggestion: CSN should consider the balance of the resources allocated to the human and organizational issues as well as the number of inspections in which these issues are addressed.
+In planning inspections of human and organizational factors, CSN should also consider what is an appropriate level and way of addressing management and policy issues of the licensees. - (1) BASIS: GS-R-1 §5.13 states that "The main purposes of regulatory inspection and enforcement are to ensure that: [1] facilities, equipment and work performance meet all necessary requirements; ...
+[6] the operator is managing safety in a proper manner..." - R1 Recommendations: CSN should implement a systematic way of compiling and presenting the results obtained, the trends and consequences drawn from inspections and review and assessment for all nuclear installations where applicable, and should give feedback to the licensee.
+This should be undertaken on a periodic basis. - (1) BASIS: GS-R-1 §2.6 states that "The regulatory body shall have the authority: ...
+[11] to communicate independently its regulatory requirements, decisions and opinions and their basis to the public; ..."